SigmaHQ/sigma/README.md

 Similar to **Sigma2attack**, [S2AN](https://github.com/3CORESec/S2AN) is a pre-compiled binary for both Windows and GNU/Linux that generates [MITRE ATT&CK® Navigator](https://github.com/mitre/attack-navigator/) layers from a directory of Sigma rules.

-S2AN was developed to by used as a standalone tool or as part of a CI/CD pipeline where it can be quickly downloaded and executed without external dependencies.
+S2AN was developed to be used as a standalone tool or as part of a CI/CD pipeline where it can be quickly downloaded and executed without external dependencies.

 ## Contributed Scripts